Password Boss Review 2024: An Underdog Password Management Solution

 Bonus features

-In addition to the above features, Password Boss has a Secure Notes function that can be really handy for storing private information and keeping it that way.
-Just head to the Secure Notes tab to get started.
-You can choose a variety of specific information types to store, such as a driver’s license or prescription details, or you can just do a basic note.
-It’s a very handy feature to keep secure information accessible but still locked down tight.
+In addition to the above features, Password Boss has a Secure Notes function that can be really beneficial for storing private information and keeping it that way.
+We head to the Secure Notes tab to get started.
+We could choose from various specific information types to store, such as a driver’s license or prescription details, or we could just do a basic note.
+It’s a handy feature to keep secure information accessible but still locked down tight.

 Password Boss secure note feature